 The VET sector is intrinsically linked to jobs and to productivity.
 It supports Australian industry to be globally competitive.
-For that reason, industry leadership of the VET sector is important.
+Industry leadership of the VET sector is important.

 Under the current system, industry plays a key role in identifying the skills requirements of their sectors.
-They are involved in the development of units of competency and the packaging of these into qualifications, however that is where their structured involvement with training and assessment ends.
+They are involved in the development of units of competency and the packaging of these into qualifications.
+However, structured, national involvement with training and assessment is not part of the current system.
 Industry has limited influence over what, how and when training is delivered, and how it is funded.
-It is recognised that industry does have a more integral role in apprenticeships or traineeships, but this pathway now represents less than 10% of the VET sector.
+It is recognised that industry does have a more integral role in apprenticeship or traineeship programs, but this pathway now represents less than 10% of enrolments in the VET sector.

 - The first is renaming ‘Training Packages’ to ‘Industry Work Skill Standards’.
 This clearly would demonstrate to industry that they have a direct connection to the VET sector.
-We know that industry are far more interested in commenting on skill standards than commenting on something that appears to be an RTO training product.
+We know that industry are far more interested in commenting on work and skill standards than commenting on something that appears to be an RTO training issue.

-- The second is to ensure that industry have an active and recognised role in the VET sector, which would result in direct enterprise contributions towards training, mainly through supervised work practice.
+- The second is to ensure that industry, through enterprise practice, have an active and recognised role in the VET sector, by allowing for more direct enterprise contributions towards learning and training, mainly through supervised work practice.

 Read more about this potential solution under A solution will require improved training products.

 Contact us with any questions or to share your thoughts.